Rajma Recipe | Rajma Masala (Restaurant Style)

 finally chopped tomatoes, onion and crushed ginger-garlic-green chillies kept aside for the rajma recipe

-If they are not cooked completely, then pressure cook again (adding some water if required) for a few more minutes.
+If they are not cooked completely, then pressure cook again (adding some water if needed) for a few more minutes.

 cooked rajma beans